PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation: Introduction

 \section{Introduction}

 Realistic object interactions play a pivotal role in creating immersive virtual experiences.
 Recent advances in 3D vision have enabled the capture and creation of high-quality static 3D assets~\cite{mildenhall2020nerf,gaussiansplat2023}, and some methods even extend to 4D assets~\cite{dynamicgaussluiten2023,dreamgaussian4d2023,alignling2023}, generating unconditioned dynamics.
-However, these approaches cannot handle interactive action-conditioned dynamics, which is crucial for synthesizing realistic object responses to novel interactions, such as external forces or agent manipulations.
+However, these methods fail to handle action-conditioned dynamics in response to new physical interactions, such as synthesizing the motion of a rose reacting to a breeze or a touch.

-Action-conditioned dynamics differs from unconditional and text-conditioned dynamics in that it requires perceiving the physical material properties of objects and grounding the 3D motion prediction on these properties, such as object stiffness.
-Yet, estimating physical material properties is a challenging task due to the lack of ground-truth data, as measuring these properties for real objects is highly difficult.
+The key challenge in synthesizing action-conditioned dynamics lies in understanding the physical material properties of objects.
+Yet, estimating these properties is a challenging task due to the lack of ground-truth data, as measuring these properties for real objects is highly difficult.
 Real-life objects often exhibit complex, spatially-varying material properties, making the estimation problem even more challenging.
+Despite the complexity of physical materials, humans can easily imagine how objects would react to external forces, such as the gentle sway of a rose.
+This ability to imagine object dynamics stems from our physical prior knowledge obtained from observing and interacting with the physical world.
+This motivates us to distill dynamics priors from video generation models that have been trained on vast, diverse video observations of the physical world.

 In this work, we focus on synthesizing interactive 3D dynamics.
-Our goal is to transform static 3D objects into interactive ones that can respond to novel interactions in a physically plausible manner.
-To address this challenge, we propose \textbf{\model}, a physics-based approach that leverages the object dynamics priors learned by video generation models.
-The key idea behind \model is to distill these priors to estimate the physical material properties of static 3D objects.
+We propose \textbf{\model}, a physics-based approach to transforming static 3D objects into interactive ones that can respond to novel interactions.
+The key idea behind \model is to distill dynamics priors learned by video generation models to estimate the physical material properties of static 3D objects.
 We hypothesize that video generation models, trained on large amounts of video data, implicitly capture the relationship between object appearance and dynamics.
 By leveraging this learned prior knowledge, \model can infer the physical material properties that drive the dynamic behavior of objects, even in the absence of ground-truth material data (Fig.~\ref{fig:teaser}).